hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

     }
 }
 ```

 Append events to a file through the filesystem.
 Convenient for local tests.
-The
 -  `file_append` construct
    -  admits:
       - path (string type).
 Path to file on disk.

 ```